What is foot odor?

-Feet are one o the body parts with many more sweat glands, along with armpits and genitals.
-The accumulation of this sweat produces the development of many bacteria, whose metabolism produces a number of gases that are responsible for very bad smell.
+Feet are one of the body parts with many more sweat glands, along with armpits and genitals.
+The accumulation of sweat produces the development of many bacteria, whose metabolism produces a number of gases that are responsible for very bad smell.

 Perspiration is a natural process to eliminate toxins from the body and evaporate heat.
 The eccrine glands – glands that appear mainly in the armpits, soles and face – meet this purpose.
 Sweating is shown with more emphasis on certain periods of human life from puberty to age 30.

-Involved in this process apocrine glands - glands that appear mainly in feet and armpits- with the emission of pheromones with a natural aim of sexual attraction.
+Involved in this process, the apocrine glands – glands that appear mainly in feet and armpits- contribute with the emission of pheromones with a natural aim of sexual attraction.

-In today's society body odor is considered bad hence the proliferation of deodorants that try to mask the smell or the presence of antiperspirants that tend to reduce sweating.
+In today’s society body odor is frowned upon, hence the proliferation of deodorants that try to mask the smell or the presence of antiperspirants that tend to reduce sweating.